Online Safety

 Government Consultation: Growing up in the Online World

-Responding to public demand, the government has announced a consultation seeking a range of views as next steps across children's access to various technologies are considered.
-Further info on this broad piece of work can be found here.
-We would like to encourage all families to engage in this important request for opinion - the consultation runs until 26th May 2026.
+Responding to public demand, the government announced a consultation seeking a range of views as next steps across children's access to various technologies are considered.
+The consultation ran from March until May, and further info on this broad piece of work can be found here.
+We are hopeful that new government legislation, to be proposed this year, will make life in this area easier for families as well as safer for children.

 Parent & Carer Information Workshops